Irish Americans: Occupations

 Before 1800, significant numbers of Irish Protestant immigrants became farmers; many headed to the frontier where land was cheap or free and it was easier to start a farm or herding operation.
 Many Irish Protestants and Catholics alike were indentured servants, unable to pay their own passage or sentenced to servitude.

 After 1840, most Irish Catholic immigrants went directly to the cities, mill towns, and railroad or canal construction sites on the East Coast.
-In upstate New York, the Great Lakes area, the Midwest and the Far West, many became farmers or ranchers.
+In Upstate New York, the Great Lakes area, the Midwest and the Far West, many became farmers or ranchers.
 In the East, male Irish laborers were hired by Irish contractors to work on canals, railroads, streets, sewers and other construction projects, particularly in New York state and New England.
 The Irish men also worked in these labor positions in the mid-west.
 They worked to construct towns where there had been none previously.
 Kansas City was one such town, and eventually became an important cattle town and railroad center.
+William Scully (1821-1906), from a wealthy landowning Catholic family in West Tipperary, Ireland, immigrated to Chicago in 1851.
+He bought up hundreds of thousands of acres of prime Corn Belt farmland in the Midwest, and rented it to tenants.
+By 1906 he owned and 225,000 acres in Illinois, Kansas, Nebraska, and Missouri, renting it out to 1200 tenants.

 Labor positions were not the only occupations for Irish, though.
 Some moved to New England mill towns, such as Holyoke, Lowell, Taunton, Brockton, Fall River, and Milford, Massachusetts, where owners of textile mills welcomed the new, low-wage workers.
 They took the jobs previously held by Yankee women known as Lowell girls.
 A large percentage of Irish Catholic women took jobs as maids in hotels and private households.

 Large numbers of unemployed or very poor Irish Catholics lived in squalid conditions in the new city slums and tenements.